SimonelleF/Restaurant-Orders-Data-Analysis/README.md

 * Used window functions to obtain advanced analytical insights.

 ## Key Business Insights
-- Total revenue earned by platform over 6 months is ₹6.06 lakhs, with monthly revenue around ₹1 lakh on an average , showing slight increases in February and April and a dip in March.
+- Total revenue earned by platform over 6 months is 6.06 lakhs ILS, with monthly revenue around 1 lakh ILS on an average , showing slight increases in February and April and a dip in March.
 - The restaurants having high order volumes are 13,30,18 and 20,making them key partners for the platform.
 - Popular restaurant categories include Fast Food, Asian and Indian while cheese and vegan meals were preferred by most customers.
 - Identified best-performing restaurants in each restaurant category which can help improve restaurant suggestions.
 - As restaurants located in Herzelia and Ramat Hasharon are popular among customers for ordering food, the platform should optimize delivery operations in these cities.
 - 20.5% customers contribute significantly to overall revenue earned by the platform, highlighting the importance of focusing on high-value users.
 - Identified customers who place the most number of orders on a monthly basis.
-Platform can boost their earnings by offering appealing discount and coupons to such customers.
+The platform can boost their earnings by offering appealing discount and coupons to such customers.
+- Peak ordering hours were observed between 11 AM – 1 PM and 7 PM – 9 PM, close to lunch and dinner time,respectively.
+The platform can increase revenue by promoting breakfast and appetizer options during off-peak hours.
+- Males and Females place almost the same number of orders and prefer same restaurant categories and meal types.
+Some restaurants are popular across both genders while others are preferred by specific gender.
+Gender-based preferences can help the platform recommend restaurants more effectively and plan targeted campaigns on weekends and other special occasions.
+- Restaurants in Ramat Hasharon are more popular among women while those in Tel Aviv are more popular among men.
+Restaurants in Herzelia are preferred by both the genders.
+Upcoming restaurants can use these insights to decide on the ideal location of their restaurants.
 -
 ## Suggestions/Conclusion